rubycocos/blockchain/README.md

 ## Usage

 Let's get started.
-Build your own blockchain a block at a time.
+Build your own blockchain one block at a time.
 Example: